-Modules (What are the areas covered by the REACT training school?)
-Learning objectives (What should students be able to achieve?)
-Associated competences (What competences of the AR-BL model are associated with each module?)
-Units (what are the target topics addressed in each module?)
-Content (what are the questions that should be answered in each unity?)
-Lectures/workshops (what activities will you include in your lecture or workshop?)
+A 11-14-14-14 Content (1) mountes (what are the areas covered by the REACT training school?) beactives (What objectives (What should students be able to achieve?)
+Associated (What competences of the AR-BL model are associated with each module?)
+Juns (what are the target topics addressed in each module?) content (what are une qreshorts that should be answered in each unity?)
+Lectures/workshop?) (wiral activities will you include in your lecture or workshop?)
 1. Philosophical Identifying and A 1.1 The emancipated What characterizes an emancipated Performance as artistic creation stance critically thinking performer performer?
 Towards an emancipated and artistic persona on cnallenges in students' musical practice 1 .2 Challenging performance How do normatives have challenged music performance practices and how to Musical interpretation: What it is, could be, and might be critically react to them?
 Developing artistic projects: Interdisciplinary perspectives and arts integration in higher music performance education Through and Beyond the Notes: New Interpretational Possibilities in Music Performance 2.
 Self- disclosure Formulating a critical and artistic A, B, C 2.1 Subjective and intersubjective What is subjectivity and how can it be explored in music performance practices?
 From personal relevance to social pertinence stance 2.2 Bridging practices and theory How can research assist performers to react to challenges in music practices?
 Well-being and professional education of musicians in time of crises 3.
-Exploration Reacting creatively A, B, C 3.1 Choice and How to negotiate individual pertinence Performance and syncretic experiences to these challenges responsibility in remix and social relevance in performance Challenging Performance stance into account כמונחום טן מכנוכמס : Rethinking the score Bridging musical and artistic knowledge in performance practice 3.2 REACT Laboratory: experimentation and creation How can artistic creation be documented?
+Exploration Reacting creatively A, B, C 3.1 Choice and remix How to negotiate individual pertinence and social relevance in performance Performance and syncretic experiences taking the artistic culture practices? cnallenging Performance Rethinking the score Bridging musical and artistic knowledge in performance practice 3.2 REACT Laboratory: experimentation and creation How can artistic creation be documented?
 What is the relevance of monitoring musical practices?
 Documenting artistic research in music performance 4.
 Social intervention Planning a communication A, B, C, D 4.1 Performance and career What are the challenges and opportunities for higher education Career development for performers: Identity and employability - strategy to students to develop an artistic career?
-Health, well-being and performance anxiety artistic project to a 4.2 Performance in society: audience, What are the existing strategies to engage with audiences?
+Health, well-being and performance anxiety artistic project to a wider community (in 4.2 Performance in society: audience, What are the existing strategies to engage with audiences?
 How can I Artistic responses to Crisis.
-Reflections and examples the academia and peyond) relevance and outreach communicate the innovative aspect in an artistic project?
-How to identify a suitable channel of dissemination for my artistic Musical Performance in society: Art worlds, research and outreach project?
+Reflections and examples the academia and beyond) relevance and outreach communicate the innovative aspect in an artistic project?
+How to identify a suitable channel of dissemination for my artistic project?
+Musical Performance in society: Art worlds, research and outreach